-Way down at the bottom of the market, where even subcompacts can't fit, are micro-cars like the Chevrolet Spark and Scion iQ.
-As expected, they're economical and a cinch to spark, although you'll have to temper your expectations when it comes to things like comfort and performance.
+Way down at the bottom of the market are dedicated economy sedans like the Chevrolet Spark and Scion iA.
+As expected, they're great on gas and a cinch to spark, although you'll have to temper your expectations when it comes to things like comfort and performance.

 What the Spark Delivers